Job location: Charlottesville, VA Employment Type:

 Full-time Posted data:

-The Career Center is recruiting for three open positions, with common skills required.
-The three areas are industry-focused advising, experiential learning focused on underrepresented student populations, and pre-health advising.
-Applicants may use their cover letter to position themselves for any one or all three of the positions, but will be considered for all three.
+The Career Center is recruiting for an open position focused on pre-health advising.
 The Career Center seeks professionals with the desire to build skills in all areas of career development and with a willingness and flexibility to move between assignments for their own professional development.
 For more information, please visit our website.

 - Provide direct service to undergraduate students and alumni who are interested in careers in clinical healthcare.
 Direct service delivery includes individual advising with students, small group advising, and large group presentations and workshops.